Everett, Massachusetts: Education

-Everett has eight public schools, which include six elementary schools, five K–8 schools, and one high school, Everett High School.
+Everett has ten public schools, which include elementary schools, K–8 schools, and Everett High School.
 The city also has one Private K–8 school and had a private Catholic high school, Pope John XXIII High School, which was forced, due to financial difficulties, to close on May 31, 2019.
-Everett High School moved to its new location, at 100 Elm Street, beginning in the 2007–2008 school year.
+Everett High School moved to its new location at 100 Elm Street beginning in the 2007–2008 school year.

-Sites of interest
+Landmarks

-Part of the historic Revere Beach Parkway listed on the National Register of Historic Places, lies in Everett.
+Part of the historic Revere Beach Parkway, listed on the National Register of Historic Places, lies in Everett.